AnTiMatteIR/stash-docs/docs/advanced/reverse-proxy.md

+---
+title: Using a reverse proxy
+summary: Explanation on how to use a reverse proxy infront of Stash.
+authors:
+    - bnkai
+    - halorrr
+    - AnTiMatteIR
+date: 2021-05-29
+---

 # Using a reverse proxy

-The use of nginx as a reverse proxy for stash is possible.
+The use of nginx as a reverse proxy for Stash is possible.
-A sample configuration of headers that need to be set mentioned [here](https://github.com/stashapp/stash/pull/134) is
+A sample configuration of headers that need to be set mentioned [here][stash-github-pr-134] is

 ```nginx
 location / {